Software Startup Ideas in 2021 | SaaS ideas

 Or you go into applicant tracking systems.

-These are my four categories, and these are four categories that are ripe for disruption if you can get creative and create a much more innovative way of actually solving the problems, getting these companies the results.
+These are my four categories this SaaS ideas, and these are four categories that are ripe for disruption if you can get creative and create a much more innovative way of actually solving the problems, getting these companies the results.

 They will listen to you because as much as they use these systems and they may be part of multi-year deals, they also kind of aren't happy with them.

 And if there's a better alternative, they will at least give it a shot.

 And you could, little by little, take over the market, which is super powerful and super exciting.

 If you found any value from this post please drop a comment below.